ssjshields/archetype-counter/.github/README.md

 **Requires Windows 10+ and [PowerShell 5.1](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2)**

-> Linux and MacOS will not be supported, there is no AHK equivilant for these platforms

-> Linux and MacOS only support PowerShell 7.2+
+> Linux and MacOS will not be supported, there is no AHK equivilant for these platforms, and they only support PowerShell 7.2+

 **OCR detectable battle monster name font**